grjte/tiny-essay-editor/README.md

-# tiny essay editor
+# groundmist essay editor

-This is a simple collaborative Markdown editor built in React, with inline format preview and inline commenting.
+This is a simple collaborative Markdown editor built in React, with inline format preview and inline commenting, based on the Ink & Switch "tiny essay editor".
+This fork enables publishing essays to a public PDS on atproto.

 It's built on [automerge](https://github.com/automerge/automerge) and [automerge-repo](https://github.com/automerge/automerge-repo) for CRDT-based storage and sync.
 It uses [Codemirror](https://codemirror.net/) for markdown editing UI, and [automerge-codemirror](https://github.com/automerge/automerge-codemirror) to connect to Codemirror.